GATB/gatb-core/gatb-core/scripts/NewProject/README.md

 After the project build, some gatb-core binaries are available here 'ext/gatb-core/bin'

-As gatb-core use HDF5, you will have here some H5xxx tools from the HDF5 distribution.
+As gatb-core uses HDF5, you will have here some H5xxx tools from the HDF5 distribution.

 You will also find two gatb-core binaries: